2002–03 Dallas Mavericks season

-Following the season, Van Exel was traded to the Golden State Warriors, while LaFrentz was traded to the Boston Celtics, Adrian Griffin signed as a free agent with the Houston Rockets, Bell signed with the Utah Jazz, and Williams retired.
+The Mavericks finished third in the NBA in home-game attendance, with an attendance of 816,429 at the American Airlines Center during the regular season.
+Following the season, Van Exel and Avery Johnson were both traded to the Golden State Warriors, while LaFrentz was traded to the Boston Celtics, Griffin signed as a free agent with the Houston Rockets, Bell signed with the Utah Jazz, and Williams retired.